-IDT optical sensors portfolio consists of UVA and UVB light sensors, ambient light sensors, RGB color sensors, and proximity sensors.
-The ambient light sensor ICs (ALS) and proximity sensor ICs enable sophisticated display control in mobile devices.
-The RGB sensor ICs improve camera flash and picture quality, while the UV sensor ICs provide accurate information about UVA and UVB exposure enabling a range innovative products.
+IDT optical sensors portfolio consists of UVA and UVB light sensors and ambient light sensors.
+The ambient light sensor ICs (ALS) enable sophisticated display control in mobile devices, while the UV sensor ICs provide accurate information about UVA and UVB exposure enabling a range innovative products.

 Measuring UVA and UVB Exposure for Improved Wellness